Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: Proof of Lemma

 Similarly, the upper bound of $\mathbb{E}\left[ \left\| \nabla F\left( x_{\psi}^{kT+t} \right) \right\| ^2 \right]$ can be obtained by

 The proof of Lemma \ref{lemma9} is completed. \end{proof}

-The second supporting lemma as follows is obtained by applying the descent lemma recursively from $k=0$ to a given total iteration. \begin{Lem} Suppose Assumption \ref{Ass_weight_matrix}-\ref{Ass_bounded_var} hold.
-For the given total iteration of $\bar{k}T$, we have
+The second supporting lemma as follows is obtained by applying the descent lemma recursively from $k=0$ to a given total iteration. \begin{Lem} Suppose Assumptions \ref{Ass_weight_matrix}-\ref{Ass_bounded_var} hold.
+For the given total iteration of $\bar{k}T$ for $\bar{k} \geqslant 1$, we have

 \end{Lem} \begin{proof} With~\eqref{each_iterate_of_x_psi_k}, applying the descent lemma to $F$ at $x_\psi^k$ and $x_\psi^{k+1}$, gives that

 where in $(a)$ we used Lemma \ref{variance of the tracking and auxiliary}.
 Using Cauchy's inequality, we can bound $T_1$ by